mhossain615/UFC-/README.md

 What factors can we use and accurately predict fighter win chances?

 For our project, we will have several different models based on the questions that we are hoping to answer:
-Supervised Machine Learning - Classification, Random Forest, SMOTEENN Multiple linear regressions
+Supervised Machine Learning - Classification, Random Forest, SMOTEENN, Multiple linear regressions

 We plan to create a story using tableau to present the information we have gathered